 Our corporate structure is subject to risks associated with our contractual arrangements with our VIEs.
-The company and its investors may never have a direct ownership interest in the businesses that are conducted by our VIEs.
-Uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements, and these contractual arrangements have not been tested in a court of law.
-If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpreted interpreted differently in the future, we and our VIEs could be subject to severe penalties or be forced to relinquish our interests in those operations.
+The company that investors will own may never have a direct ownership interest in the businesses that are conducted by our VIEs.
+If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we and our VIEs could be subject to severe penalties or be forced to relinquish our interests in those operations.
 This would result in the VIEs being deconsolidated.
-The majority of our assets, including the necessary licenses to conduct business in China, are held by the VIEs.
+The majority of our assets, including the necessary licenses to conduct business in China, are held by VIEs.
 A significant part of our revenues are generated by the VIEs.
 An event that results in the deconsolidation of the VIEs would have a material effect on our operations and result in the value of the securities diminish substantially or even become worthless.
 Our holding company, our PRC subsidiaries and VIEs, and investors of uCloudlink face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIEs and, consequently, significantly affect the financial performance of our VIEs and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our 2020 Form 20-F, which is incorporated by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.

-The cash flows occurred between our subsidiaries and our VIEs included the following: (1) our subsidiaries received cash from the VIE amounted to US\$24.2 million, US\$35.9 million and US\$27.1 million for the year ended December 31, 2018, 2019 and 2020, respectively, for the sales of data plans and raw materials; (2) our subsidiary received cash from the VIE amounted to US\$5.5 million for the year ended December 31, 2018, 2019 and 2020, respectively, for the provision of marketing and software licensing services; (3) our subsidiary paid cash to the VIE amounted to US\$29.5 million, US\$47.8 million and US\$55.9 million for the year ended December 31, 2018, 2019 and 2020, respectively, for the purchase of ViFi terminals; (4) the VIE received inter-company advances of US\$1.7 million, US\$7.1 million and US\$7.7 million for the year ended December 31, 2018, 2019 and 2020, respectively, from our subsidiaries; and (5) the VIE repaid inter-company advances of nil, US\$3.2 million and nil for the year ended December 31, 2019 and 2020, respectively, to our subsidiaries.
+The cash flows occurred between our subsidiaries and our VIEs included the following: (1) our subsidiaries received cash from the VIE amounted to U\$\$24.2 million, U\$\$35.9 million and U\$\$27.1 million for the year ended December 31, 2018, 2019 and 2020, respectively, for the sales of data plans and raw materials; (2) our subsidiary received cash from the VIE amounted to U\$\$5.5 million, U\$\$6.8 million and U\$\$5.5 million for the year ended December 31, 2019 and 2020, respectively, for the provision of marketing and software licensing services; (3) our subsidiary paid cash to the VIE amounted to U\$\$29.5 million, U\$\$47.8 million and U\$\$5.9 million for the year ended December 31, 2018, 2019 and 2020, respectively, for the purchase of ViFi terminals; (4) the VIE received inter-company advances of U\$\$1.7 million, U\$\$7.1 million and U\$\$7.7 million for the year ended December 31, 2018, 2019 and 2020, respectively, from our subsidiaries; and (5) the VIE repaid inter-company advances of nil, U\$\$3.2 million and nil for the year ended December 31, 2019, and 2020, respectively, for our subsidiaries.
 For more detailed discussion of how cash is transferred between our subsidiaries and our VIEs, see "Our Company-Holding Company Structure and Contractual Arrangements with our VIEs" and "Certain Financial Information-Financial Information Related to the VIEs and Parent" in this prospectus.

-This prospectus may not be used to offer or sell any securities unless accompanied by a prospectus supplement.
+This prospectus may not be used to offer or sell any securities unless accompanied by a prospectus supplement